jrolfe777/personal-finance-starter/docs/workshop.md

 After the AI has implemented the feature, the developer's role shifts to that of a senior reviewer and quality assurance lead.
 We use our test plan from Step 5 to validate the implementation.

 **Action:** Manually walk through the test cases defined in `docs/debt-calculator-tests.md`.
 You will likely find that some functionality is missing or incorrect.
 As you refine, follow the same basic process.
-(1) Update the PRD if you are changing the way the feature works, (2) Update the tests if they are incomplete or did not catch the issue you identified, and (3) Update the implementation so that the tests succeed.
+(1) Update the PRD and/or the technical plan if you are changing the way the feature works, (2) Update the tests if they are incomplete or did not catch the issue you identified, and (3) Update the implementation so that the tests succeed.

 **Takeaway:** This is a critical part of the modern developer workflow.
 The developer's role evolves from pure code authoring to that of a senior reviewer and quality assurance lead.
 The AI does the heavy lifting of writing the code, and the developer uses their expertise to test, identify issues, and guide the AI to a correct and complete solution.
 This interactive debugging loop is far faster than traditional code-write-debug cycles, and it is a durable investment in the long term quality of the code.